 We work closely with our assistance partner to offer assisted travel from arrival at the airport through to boarding your flight and the same on return.
-For those who require and seek assistance our partner works closely with our airline partners.
+For those who require and seek assistance, our partner works closely with our airlines.
 Assistance can be requested at the time of booking.

 Accessibility Consultative Committee

-If you would like to come along for an escorted tour of the airport, which will include following the passenger departure and arrival journey accompanied by airport colleagues on the 1st July 2019, please email us at [email protected] with your contact information for further information.
+If you would like to come along for an escorted tour of the airport, which will include following the passenger departure and arrival journey accompanied by airport colleagues, please email us at [email protected].
+We hope to resume tours in January 2022.

 Visitors will need a valid passport or photographic driving licence on the day and places will need to be confirmed in advance.

 Here are some of the groups who assist us with advice and recommendations to help passengers:

 GuideDogs.org – Have assisted Liverpool Airport to facilitate travel for visually impaired travellers flying to and from Liverpool.

 We are proud to be an Autism Friendly AirportAutism Charter in 2014, working with Autism Together and a number of organisations and businesses within our region.
 Frequent travellers will be aware of our sunflower lanyard offered to passengers to assist with a smooth journey through the airport when worn.